Subscribe

 • Complementing: Complementing grout is a different color than the tile, but only subtly, often using neutral colors.

-• Contrasting: Contrasting grout is a radically different color than the tile, like black grout with white tile.
+• Contrasting: Contrasting grout involves using a radically different color than the tile, like white tile with black grout.

 Each of these arrangements has a markedly different effect on the tile, and therefore on the overall look of the room.